electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron-gt/interior/interiormaterials/_index.md

 - Upper part of instrument cluster in Nappa leather
 - Doors in Dinamica microfiber

-## Leather free design package
+## The black leather-free design package

-This designpackage is 100% free for real leather.
+The black leather-free design package is available for the sport seats plus.

 ![Interior 7 HD](interior_vegan_1.jpg "Interior in ")